The 2005 Daiwa Scholars completed the programme in 2007.

 Louis’s homestay in Japan was in Sado City in Niigata Prefecture.
 His work placement was at Komazawa University.
 He is currently working for the Department of Business, Energy and Industrial Strategy.

 Alex graduated in 2001 with a 1st in BA Geography from Robinson College, Cambridge University, and then spent one year in Japan as an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Programme.
 Alex has beginner-level Japanese.
 He completed an MPhil in International Relations at St Antony’s College, Oxford University.
 Alex hopes to obtain a PhD and become an East Asian affairs specialist in a foreign affairs think tank in the UK.

 Alex’s homestay in Japan was in Niseko Ciry in Hokkaido.
-His work placement was at University of Tokyo and the Japan Forum for International Relations.
+His work placement was at the University of Tokyo and the Japan Forum for International Relations.

 He now works for the Foreign Commonwealth Office and is currently based in China.